Bigghis/filingsAnalyzer/readme.md

 # Filings Analyzer API

-The Filings Analyzer API is a financial data platform that provides access to **SEC filings**, and to **Yahoo Finance** stocks data (statements, market data), and provides analytical tools for investment research and analysis.
+The Filings Analyzer API is a financial data platform that provides access to **SEC filings** (https://www.sec.gov/edgar/search/), and to **Yahoo Finance** stocks data (statements, market data), and provides analytical tools for investment research and analysis.

 It uses **yfinance** library to get the stock data from Yahoo finance, and provides a system to grab all relevant data from SEC Edgar filings and save them in a ChromaDB vectorial database.